Rest Areas for your Road Trip to Sea Ranch

 If time allows after your potty stop, we recommend visiting the Russian Fort at Ross.
 Fort Ross was originally a thriving Russian-American Company settlement from 1812 to 1841.
 Today, the Fort itself consists of several buildings surrounded by stockade walls.
 The structure of most historical interest is the Rotchev house, an existing building renovated about 1836 for Alexander Rotchev, the last manager of Ross.
 This is thought to be one of the only remaining original buildings from the Russian period.

 Following the Russian period, the area was a working ranch with diverse interests in agriculture, livestock, and shipping.
-Butter and apples were primary exports during the ranch era, and there are tangible relics of this period to be seen at the park today such as the Call House, built in 1878.
+Butter and apples were primary exports during the ranching era, and there are tangible relics of this period to be seen at the park today such as the Call House, built in 1878.

 Fort Ross Store and Lodge